mozillascience/studyGroup/lessons/python_packages/lesson.md

 from setuptools import setup

 setup(
-    # Needed to silence warnings
+    # Needed to silence warnings (and to be a worthwhile package)
     name='Measurements',
     url='https://github.com/jladan/package_demo',
     author='John Ladan',